 Coronavirus (COVID-19) Update

-The Trousdale‘s continued response to the COVID-19 Pandemic
+The Trousdale’ continued response to the COVID-19 Pandemic

-We deliver weekly communication updates to our residents, their families and our staff via letter, phone or email.
+We deliver communication updates twice per month to our residents and their families.
+We provide weekly communications to our staff via letter, phone or email.
 These communications are provided below for residential living.
-Virtual tours, and on-site visits, can be scheduled directly with loved ones by calling 650-443-3700.
+Virtual tours, and on-site visits, can be scheduled directly with loved ones by contacting our community.

 A Message from the CEO